 Through his tireless work, Sam continues to be committed to the betterment of communities.
 In 2016, Sam received the Governor General’s Sovereign’s Volunteer Medal as a past recipient of the Governor General’s Caring Canadian Award.
 Also, in 2012 he received the Queen’s Diamond Jubilee Medal and the Rick Hansen Difference Maker medallion.
 As a writer and blogger, his passion is to inspire and motivate others in their personal and professional development through his many adventures and reflections on life’s journey.

-Sam has mentored hundreds and engaged with thousands of students and professionals over the last many years and as a result, is Co-Founder and Chief Motivating Officer of GradusOne, an organization to help high school/post-secondary and recent graduates in their life and career.
+Sam has mentored hundreds and engaged with thousands of students and professionals over the last many years and as a result, was the Co-Founder and Chief Motivating Officer of GradusOne, an organization to help high school/post-secondary and recent graduates in their life and career.
+More recently, after a successful few years, GradusOne merged with the League of Innovators (LOI) and he now is an advisor to LOI.
 Added to this, Sam is an accomplished speaker and storyteller.
-As a result, he helped create and speaks for SoapBox Speakers.
 Either as a mentor/coach to a single student or speaking to hundreds as a keynote speaker, he shares his experiences through storytelling and has helped thousands in the pursuit of their dreams.
 In 2011, Sam delivered a TEDxSFU speech about ‘Discovering the Extraordinary in the Ordinary’.
 This then led to a published book on personal storytelling and helping the reader build their story-voice – https://www.lulu.com/shop/search.ep?keyWords=sam+thiara&type=

 Prior to SFU, Sam was part of the Vancouver 2010 Olympic Bid Committee and ICBC road safety where it was about about community building.
 With 40 + volunteer organizations that Sam has been involved with from the board, advisory to volunteer level, he has dedicated countless hours to his communities.
 Presently, he is working with a refugee community in Kenya to help them vision a sustainable plan and a school program for the children.